Managing hybrid teams (in-office and remote colleagues) without centralized document storage will quickly lead to problems!

 Here are a few additional tips to get the most from your SharePoint document library.

-Firstly, ask the team to share documents as links in email or team chats instead of attachments.
+Ask the team to share documents as links in emails or team chats instead of attachments.
 A simple change to eliminate document silos and ensure files are shared securely.
-Microsoft recently introduced a new file sharing experience that allows users to create a sharable link and set permissions for any files in Teams.

-Secondly, consider adding some blank templates to your site, for example, a timesheet or presentation deck.
+Consider adding some blank templates to your site, for example, a timesheet or presentation deck for project documentation.
 This helps everyone to follow the same structure – great for collaboration and reporting!